 But the FDA declined to pursue rapid enforcement action.
 Instead, after extending the original compliance deadline by three months, the FDA extended the deadline by five more years.
 The FDA’s August 2017 Guidance gave manufacturers up to August 8, 2022, to seek FDA approval for e-cigarette products already on the market in August 2016 and allowed the products to be sold indefinitely while under FDA review.

 In March 2018, a coalition led by the American Association of Pediatrics and the Campaign for Tobacco-Free Kids sued the FDA to challenge the decision to grant e-cigarette makers a total of six years to apply for FDA approval while continuing to sell their products.
-Plaintiffs asserted that the FDA had failed to follow proper procedures and that its decision was “arbitrary and capricious,” exceeded the FDA’s legal authority, and was “an express and deliberate abdication of FDA’s responsibilities under the Tobacco Control Act.”
-In May 2019, the Court ruled that the FDA had enacted the August 2017 Guidance without following the required procedures giving public notice and allowing for public comment, and voided the Guidance.
+Plaintiffs claimed that the FDA had failed to follow proper procedures and that its decision was “arbitrary and capricious,” exceeded the FDA’s legal authority, and was “an express and deliberate abdication of FDA’s responsibilities under the Tobacco Control Act.”
+In May 2019, the Court ruled that the FDA had enacted the August 2017 Guidance without following the required procedures to give public notice and allow for public comment and voided the Guidance.

 Because the compliance deadlines set by the original FDA rule (May 2017) and the earlier Guidance had already passed, the Court asked the parties to submit arguments about what the new deadline should be.
 In July 2019, the Court set May 12, 20202 as the new application deadline and further ruled that e-cigarettes could remain on the market for up to one year while the FDA reviewed their application.
 The court criticized “the Industry’s lack of effort to obtain approval without an imminent deadline,” but noted that it had to balance “the need to address the existing public health crisis among today’s youth, which both parties acknowledge,” with the need to avoid causing another public health crisis by abruptly pulling e-cigarettes from the market and driving their users to tobacco.